mnebuerquo/diaper-demo/bio.md

 # Bio: Sherman Adelson

 "Oooh!
 Something shiny!"
-I'm fascinated by everything.
-I've written code for a wide variety of applications over the past 20 years, including native Windows apps, industrial process control, websites, native mobile apps, games, 3D graphics, machine learning, and more.
+From native Windows apps to industrial process control, native mobile apps and websites, it's all totally fascinating.
 I want to learn and try everything.
 There are too few hours in the day.

 I love startups.
 I've never gotten rich from one, but it's amazing how much you learn from running around on fire.